atishagarwaal/SampleMockDBTests/README.md

 - Add or update tests in the test project(s) under the tests/ or src/ folders.
 - Run `dotnet test` locally and fix failures before pushing changes.
 - Consider adding a CI workflow to run `dotnet test` on pull requests.

-## Contributing
-Contributions are welcome.
-Please open issues or pull requests for bug fixes and improvements.
-Include unit tests for any new behavior.

-## License
-If this project should have a license, add a LICENSE file to the repository and update this section accordingly.